nobiot/md-roam/README.md

 ```

 For more detailed installation instructions (including instructions for
-Spacemacs users), please see [the installation
+Doom Emacs and Spacemacs users), please see [the installation
 documentation](https://org-roam.readthedocs.io/en/develop/installation/).

 ## Knowledge Bases using Org-roam